-Several areas adjacent to the modern Everglades are significant because they were part of the historical system.
-These areas provide significant wildlife corridors and habitat and/or they contribute directly to management problems within the system.
-These include the Holey Land and Rotenberger Wildlife Management Areas, Everglades Agricultural Area (EAA), the C-139 Basin, Big Cypress National Preserve, and the Seminole and Miccosukee Indian Reservations (Figure 1-1).
+Several areas adjacent to the modern Everglades Protection Area are significant because they were once a part of the historical system.
+They serve as contributory basins to the EPA and, as such, add to its water management problems.
+They also provide wildlife corridors and habitat.
+The areas include the Holey Land and Rotenberger Wildlife Management Areas, Everglades Agricultural Area (EAA), the C-139 Basin, Big Cypress National Preserve, and the Seminole and Miccosukee Indian Reservations (Figure 1-1).